Edge (wrestler): In-ring return and Universal Championship pursuits (2020–2022)

 At Elimination Chamber on February 21, Edge attacked WWE Universal Champion Roman Reigns with the spear, making his decision to face him at WrestleMania 37.
 At Fastlane on March 21, Edge attacked Daniel Bryan, costing him the title.
 On the March 26 episode of SmackDown, Daniel Bryan was added to the match, making it a triple threat match.
 On the second night of WrestleMania 37 on April 11, Edge ultimately lost the match to Reigns following the assistance from Jey Uso, thus becoming the first person to win the Royal Rumble twice and lose both championship matches at WrestleMania.
 After a two-month hiatus, Edge made his return on the June 25 episode of SmackDown, attacking both Reigns and Jimmy Uso.
 The following day on Talking Smack, it was announced that Edge would face Reigns for the Universal Championship at Money in the Bank.
 At Money in the Bank on July 18, Edge was unsuccessful in capturing the title due to interference from Seth Rollins.

-Over the following weeks, Edge and Rollins kept confronting and attacking each other until the August 6 episode of SmackDown, where Edge would challenge Rollins to a match at SummerSlam, which Rollins accepted.
+Over the following weeks, Edge and Rollins kept confronting and attacking each other until the August 6 episode of SmackDown, where Edge challenged Rollins to a match at SummerSlam, which Rollins accepted, starting the feud.
 At SummerSlam on August 21, Edge defeated Rollins by submission.
-Edge would then face Rollins on the September 10 episode of SmackDown where Rollins would win and attack Edge post-match in order to hospitalize him.
+Edge then faced Rollins on the September 10 episode of SmackDown where Rollins won and attacked Edge post-match in order to hospitalize him.
 As part of the 2021 Draft, Edge was drafted to the Raw brand.
 On the October 8 episode of SmackDown, Edge challenged Rollins to a Hell in a Cell match at Crown Jewel after Rollins broke into his house the previous week.
 At Crown Jewel on October 21, Edge subsequently defeated Rollins to end their feud.
 Edge returned on the November 29 episode of Raw, where he was confronted by The Miz.
 The following week on Raw, after another heated verbal exchange between the two during a Miz TV segment, Miz challenged Edge to a match at Day 1, with Edge accepting.
 At Day 1 on January 1, 2022, Edge defeated Miz with help from his wife, Beth Phoenix.
 At Royal Rumble on January 29, Edge and his wife Beth Phoenix defeated The Miz and Maryse in a mixed tag team match.